jmstein7/65c816_to_Xilinx/README.md

 You can load your programs into RAM as .prg files.
 Enter "X" at the monitor prompt, and you can load your program via the XMODEM protocol.
 I use ExtraPuTTY.
 Note: you can control where in RAM your programs load via your .prg files.
 I've been coding using Visual Studio and RetroAssembler. https://enginedesigns.net/retroassembler/

 Run your program by using the address + "R" at the monitor prompt.
-For example, if you load your program into $1000, you would type 1000R and then enter.
+For example, if you load your program at $1000, you would type 1000R and then enter.
 Make sure to jump or rts out to $C385 at the end of your program.
 This is the exit point that will return you to your monitor.

 "C" clears the Zero Page and resets the stack.